Understanding Insincere Apologies

-Apologizing means you are taking accountability for your actions, no matter what the consequences.
+Apologizing means taking accountability for your actions, regardless of the consequences.

-Unfortunately, not all apologies are genuine and those in unhealthy relationships are likely to say sorry to manipulate their partner, rather than to express genuine feelings of regret.
+Unfortunately, not all apologies are genuine.
+An apology without changing behavior is simply manipulation, and those in unhealthy relationships are likely to say sorry to manipulate their partner rather than express genuine empathy or regret.

 Some reasons a manipulator may say sorry are below:

 - To make themselves feel better: They are unlikely to feel sorry in this situation, they just don’t like feeling guilty, so they are saying sorry to make themselves feel better.

 - To end the dispute: They could be apologizing to end the conversation as they no longer care for it.

 - Exercising control: Apologizing can also make them feel like they are in control again.
 By apologizing, they feel they are more likely to be able to get what they want from you after apologizing.